 Randomized Phase II and Phase III Studies of Individualized Treatment for Nasopharyngeal Carcinoma Based on Biomarker Epstein Barr Virus (EBV) Deoxyribonucleic Acid (DNA)

-To compare the standard treatment for nasopharyngeal cancer with the drug combination gemcitabine and paclitaxel to see if patients do better and live longer.
+To compare the standard treatment for nasopharyngeal cancer with the drug combination gemcitabine and paclitaxel.
 This is also testing if directing treatment using a blood test to look for the Epstien Bar Virus will result in patients doing better and not needing as much treatment.